Material Ethereal Constructs: Sequential, Poetic Dialogues

 We have just enough religion to make us hate but not enough to make us love one another. — JONATHAN SWIFT

 The Statue of Liberty's "Give me your tired, your poor, your huddled masses yearning to be free" speaks to all times.
-Some say this phrase demonstrates America's ideology, some call it an idealistic pipe dream, and others say it is a curse.
-What say you?
+Some say this phrase embodies America's powerful ideology, while others call it an idealistic pipe dream, and still others consider it a curse.
+What do you say?
 Social justice mirrors philosophical, democratic, and spiritual ideals, while also reflecting pragmatic, long-term solutions.
 "Between 1880 and 1930, more than 27 million immigrants arrived [seeking safety, religious and political freedom, and opportunity] mainly from Europe and Canada."
 America’s immigration history continues.
 What stories will historians tell?
-Are we creating a history we will look back on and deny?
+Are we creating a history we will look back on to deny or celebrate?

 In Mary T. Lathrop's poem Judge Softly, she writes, "See the world through his [or her] spirit and eyes."
 Remember, vulnerable babies, children, and grandparents, along with mothers and fathers, suffer from gang violence, war, ethnic cleansing, climate disasters, and extreme poverty.
 Earthquakes, fires, floods, and famine devastate humanity and force migration.
 A friend and retired policeman recently expressed anger and frustration over the border crisis.
 He blamed Congress (not presidents) for not coming together since George W. Bush briefly enjoyed a majority in both houses.
-The policeman said: “It's wrong, IT'S WRONG, the border must be secured and immigration for worthy citizens justly authorized in a timely manner!”
-He ended softly with something like this: But, if my family were in peril or starving, I would do anything to save them, “including crossing the border illegally.”
+The friend said: “It's wrong, IT'S WRONG, the border must be secured and immigration for worthy citizens must be justly authorized within a short time!”
+He ended softly with something like this: But, if my family were in peril or starving with little hope of survival avenues, I would do anything to save them, “including crossing the border illegally.”

 "Beware of the differences that blind us to the unity that binds us." — HUSTIN SMITH.

 Enlightenment reflects the shattering of the ego's pride, greed, indifference, and bitter delusions.
-Unfortunately, critical thinking/imagining, Sophia's wisdom, and common sense often lose out to fears, selfishness, and tribalism bound up in the lower self’s false narratives and logical fallacies.
-Let's admit that we are all saints and sinners, take our humble pie, and collectively get to work.
+Unfortunately, critical thinking/imagining, Sophia's wisdom, and common sense often give way to fears, selfishness, and tribalism rooted in the lower self’s false narratives and logical fallacies.
+Let's admit that we are all saints and sinners, eat our humble pie, and go to work together.
 Cultural creatives of all ages and non-profit institutions are serving to bring about change; they find fulfillment, joy, hope, and transcendence through service and philanthropy.
 Do you hear their grace-filled messages?
 Are you listening?

 A faster, fairer, and focused evolution in the language of universal connection to one another and the Earth must manifest to achieve sustainability.
 Can we prioritize the needs of others (both at home and globally) over our own?
 Compassion and heroism arise in human hearts daily, but a critical mass of illumined global citizens collaborating and cooperating is essential.

 During the early Industrial Revolution, approximately one billion people lived on Earth.
-By 1927, the population had reached two billion; by 1974, four billion; and by 2025, eight billion.
+By 1927, the population had reached 2 billion; by 1974, it had reached 4 billion; and by 2025, it is expected to exceed 8 billion.
 The Industrial Revolution and mass-market consumer capitalism have re-engineered life on Earth within an anemic biosphere and diminished quality of life.
 "This planet is not terra firma: it is a delicate flower and must be cared for," said Scott Carpenter, an Astronaut for NASA's Project Mercury.
 Arable land, food, and water are now scarce.

 "All great truths begin as blasphemies." — GEORGE BERNARD SHAW.

-We witness the ramifications of the Anthropocene daily.
-Unchecked consumerism and waste, pollution, excessive greenhouse gas emissions, deforestation, droughts, floods, forest fires, and the extinction of plants and species disrupt the planet's innate intelligence and ability to achieve homeostasis.
+We witness the ramifications of the Anthropocene on a daily basis.
+Unchecked consumerism, waste, pollution, excessive greenhouse gas emissions, deforestation, droughts, floods, forest fires, and the extinction of plants and species disrupt the planet's innate intelligence and its ability to achieve homeostasis.
 Humanity is one within a tainted biosphere.
+A new pollutant, the internet, is polluting hearts and minds with hate, fear, depression, confusion, and division.
 Wake up!
 Wake up!
-We are Earth's ills.
+We, along with our inventions, are Earth's ills.

 Greed and misunderstanding have contributed to climate change, which has ripple effects both near and far.
 Altered oceans, diminished polar regions, and tainted atmospheres spark unrest, disease, malnutrition, wars, and mass migrations.
 We must envision near miraculous solutions, heart by heart and brick by brick.
 Humanity evolved from forests to villages, towns, cities, city-states, great empires, and the global village.
 We hold awakenings deep inside.
 Will the Phoenix rise again to dance, sing, and shine?